 Senior Fellow at the American Enterprise Institute (AEI), Advisor to the Walton Family Foundation

 John Bailey is a nonresident senior fellow at the American Enterprise Institute (AEI) and an advisor to the Walton Family Foundation.
 His experience has spanned government, philanthropy, and the private sector working on a range of issues including technology, immigration, COVID-19 response, the future of work and economic mobility.
-Bailey previously served as special assistant to the President for domestic policy at the White House from 2007 to January 2009, Deputy Policy Director to the U.S. Secretary of Commerce, Director of Educational Technology at the U.S. Department of Education and as Vice President for Policy for Governor Jeb Bush’s Foundation for Excellence in Education.
+Bailey previously served as special assistant to the President for domestic policy at the White House, Deputy Policy Director to the U.S. Secretary of Commerce, and as Vice President for Policy for Governor Jeb Bush’s Foundation for Excellence in Education.

 Senior Fellow at the Jain Family Institute

 Leah Hamilton, PhD, is an Associate Professor of Social Work at Appalachian State University, Senior Fellow at the Jain Family Institute and Faculty Affiliate at the Social Policy Institute of Washington University in St. Louis.
 She teaches social welfare policy and conducts research related to economic justice and basic income.
-Her book, Welfare Doesn’t Work: The Promises of Basic Income for a Failed American Safety Net was released by Palgrave MacMillan in February 2020.
 Her work has been featured in multiple national publications including The Atlantic, Vice News, National Public Radio, Governing Magazine, Fast Company and Bloomberg View.
-She currently serves on the boards of ACLU of North Carolina and the Basic Income Earth Network.
+She serves on the boards of ACLU of North Carolina and the Basic Income Earth Network.

 Principal Research Associate in the Urban-Brookings Tax Policy Center at the Urban Institute

 Elaine Maag is a Principal Research Sssociate in the Urban-Brookings Tax Policy Center at the Urban Institute, where she studies income support programs for low-income families and children.
 Before joining Urban, Maag worked at the Internal Revenue Service and Government Accountability Office as a Presidential Management Fellow.
-She is a member of the Poverty, Tax, and Transfer Policies Research Network and has recently served on panels on Assured Income and Family and Medical Leave for the National Academies of Social Insurance.
-She serves on the board of The Commonwealth Institute.
+She is a member of the Poverty, Tax, and Transfer Policies Research Network and has served on panels on Assured Income and Family and Medical Leave for the National Academies of Social Insurance.

 Director of the University of San Diego’s Center for Ethics, Economics, and Public Policy